EFTEC/RouteOne/README.md

 ### callObjectEx($classStructure, $throwOnError, $method, $methodGet, $methodPost,$arguments

-It creates and object (for example, a Controller object) and calls the method.<br>
+It creates an new instance of an object (for example, a Controller object) and calls the method.<br>
 Note: It is an advanced version of this::callObject()<br>
 This method uses {} to replace values based in the next variables:<br>